top of page

 Hilla Afargan-Gerstman, PhD

-The goal of the project ("Forecasting midlatitude storm impacts beyond current predictability limits") is to improve the prediction of extreme winter storms in the North Atlantic and Europe over sub-seasonal to seasonal time scales - ranging from two weeks to two months.
-By using state-of-the-art idealised climate models, statistical methods and machine learning, as well as risk assessment models, the project aims to identify key atmospheric factors and precursors that drive the frequency and intensity of mid-latitude storms.
+The goal of the project ("Forecasting midlatitude storm impacts beyond current predictability limits") is to improve the prediction of extreme winter storms in Europe and the North Atlantic at sub-seasonal to seasonal time scales - ranging from two weeks to two months.

 RESEARCH FOCUS